AndrejMazhenkovski/shopify-nextjs-non-embedded-app/README.md

 Since the inception of this soft fork, the first order of business was to update the shopify-api, as it was using an outdated version 3.0.4.
 Now updated to 7.6.0 (2023-07).

 Fixed a bug where the app would load, but not install to the store, shortly after you uninstall it.
+Fixed a major bug that would not allow switching of apps between multiple stores on the same browser session.

 Improved webhooks with callback handler configuration.